ChipCE/WiFiMan/README.md

 - bool clear()
     Clear all saved setting and reboot ESP8266.

+### Theming
+- UI texts can be set with setWebUi(...).
+- UI color and backdround can be edit in Theme.h file.

 ## Serial control
 ESP8266 can be controlled by Serial command when in Config mode or/and in Client mode(need declare SerialController object ).
 *Serial baud rates : 115200